TheFifthRider/simply-roleplaying-webapp/docs/gameplay/advancement.md

-# Session Goals and Leveling Up
+# Session goals and leveling up

 At the end of every session, you earn [potential](../character/backgrounds.md#potential) based on how well the session fulfilled your session goals.
 At the end of each session, read the following goals aloud: